Baby Registry Must Haves – Download A FREE Baby Registry Checklist PDF

 - Baby Spoons/Forks – You won’t need them for several months, but you will be glad to have some spoons and forks ready when baby takes the plunge into the world of purees.

-- Clothing – You will probably be gifted quite a bit of clothing without even adding it to your registry, but putting a few items on gives your friends and family a peak into your style preferences.
+- Clothing – You will probably be gifted quite a bit of clothing without even adding it to your minimalist baby registry list, but putting a few items on gives your friends and family a peak into your style preferences.

-Want to print out this list to help you through the store?
-Download the printable PDF checklist HERE!
+Want to print out this minimalist baby registry checklist PDF to help you through the store?

 If this list was helpful, pin it with the button below to share it with your friends!